SimpleChance/CS215-FinalProject/README.md

 This repository contains all files associated with our CS215 Final Project - Analysis of Brute Force, Divide and Conquer, and Genetic Algorithms for Solving TSP.

 Class files, test files, and the main script for the TSP demo are under the Travelling Salesman folder.
+Matplotlib figures from the test scripts are saved in the Test Results folder.
+.opt.tsp and .tsp instance files are saved in the TSP Instances folder.

 - tsp.py contains parsing and precompute methods for tsp instances ~ dependencies: numpy
 - bruteforce.py contains the BF class and associated methods ~ dependencies: tqdm